-Sunset Country is home to many song birds, birds of prey or raptor families and, of course ,owls!
+Sunset Country is home to many song birds, birds of prey, raptor families and, of course, owls!

 15. Spot Wildlife

 If you thought bald eagles were all we have to offer, think again.
-Some seasons are better for viewing than others, but you're always guaranteed to see a handful of our non-human residents during your stay.
 Keep an eye out for lynx, moose, deer, caribou, muskrats, bears, beavers, foxes, and wolves, to name a few.
-If you're lucky you may get to see some nocturnal animals like martins and flying squirrels.
+If you're lucky you may get to see some nocturnal critters like martins and flying squirrels.

 16. Experience a proper loon call